phoenix-rtos/phoenix-rtos-doc/quickstart/aarch64a53-zynqmp-zcu104.md

 ### Erasing the area intended for file system

-It's needed to erase sectors that will be used by `jffs2` file system as we place in the `phoenix.disk` only the necessary file system content, not the whole area intended for it.
+It's needed to erase sectors that will be used by `jffs2` file system as we place in the `feniks.disk` only the necessary file system content, not the whole area intended for it.
 Without erasure `jffs2` may encounter data from the previous flash operation and errors during the system startup may occur.